sophie-p/neptune_final_project/readme.md

 OK, here we go.

-# Tropomyosin characterisation in a cnidarian
+# Building a phylogeny of cnidarians tropomyosin

 ## Introduction and Goals

-I would like to identify the Tropomyosin genes in the genome of a cnidarian, build a phylogeny of the tropomyosin of cnidarians and see whether the tropomyosin expression varies along the life cycle.
+I would like to build a phylogenetic tree of the cnidarians tropomyosin to identify the tropomyosin genes of Nematostella vectensis.

-The methods I will use to do this are...
+First I will look on the pubmed database for some well characterised tropomyosins sequences.
+Those sequences will be used as query for the blast search.
+Then I will write a program allowing to find tropomyosin genes from the genomes of several cnidarians (Nematostella, Hydra, Acropora..) using a blast search and save the sequences in a fasta file.
+Finally I will build the phylogenetic tree.

-The data I will use are genome and transcriptome data not yet published.
+The data I will use are published genome and transcriptome from cnidarians.

 ## Methods